 It's no secret that smartphones are notorious battery hogs, with some devices having an almost embarrassing screen-on time.
-Those big luscious screens are an obvious drain on your battery, but did you know there's lots of things you can do behind the scenes to get the most out of your Android?
+Those big luscious AMOLED and LCD screens are an obvious drain on your battery, but did you know there's lots of things you can do behind the scenes to get the most out of your Android?
 Here's 16 tips and a video walkthrough to help you get the most out of your smartphone battery.

 First, some background: most smartphones have either a Lithium Ion battery or a Lithium Polymer battery.
 Both are Lithium Ion though, and as such, do not have a ''memory'' which means you don't have to fully charge or discharge them at the beginning, and partial charging is fine throughout their life.
 In fact, these types of batteries suffer from low voltage, so it's actually much better to charge them, even if only a little, whenever you have the chance rather than to fully charge and fully drain them.